Best Free Project Management Software (That's Actually Free)

 When to Pay for Project Management Software

-For most growing teams, expect to pay $7-15/user/month for a solid experience.
-Check out our full project management software comparison or detailed tool comparison when you're ready to invest.
+For most teams, the jump to $8-14 per user per month is where it actually becomes a real tool.
+Check out our full project management software comparison or detailed tool comparison when you're ready to make that call.

 How to Maximize Free Plans